Quantum Optimization: Revolutionizing Problem Solving in QML

 The potential applications of quantum optimization are vast and transformative:

 • Finance: Portfolio optimization, risk management, fraud detection, and algorithmic trading can all benefit from faster and more accurate optimization.
-For instance, determining the optimal allocation of assets across a diverse portfolio is a complex challenge that quantum algorithms could significantly enhance.

 Challenges and the Road Ahead